Applies to: All ONTRAPORT accounts. Limited to sending to US based addresses.

 - Offer to mail them something (coupons, gift certificates, etc.)

-- Ask for it on your ONTRAPORT opt-in/sign-up forms
+- Ask for it on your ONTRAPORT opt-in forms

 - Ask them for it during the new client setup process

-The postcard builder/editor is found in the Messages collection.
+The postcard editor is found in the Messages collection.
 Once there, click the New Message button.
 Click Postcard > Create.

-- Preview: To get a pdf proof of your postcard the way that it will look when printed, click the "proof" button just next to the save button.
+- Preview: To get a pdf proof of your postcard the way that it will look when printed, click the proof button next to the Save button.

 - View Side: Here you can easily switch between working on the front side and back side of your card.

-All design elements such as text, images, shapes, gradients and images are added in the form of layers, which, if you’ve used Adobe Photoshop, or Paint, should be familiar to you.
+All design elements such as text, shapes, gradients and images are added in layers, which, if you’ve used Adobe Photoshop, or Paint, should be familiar to you.
 If not, they’re very intuitive and you’ll quickly get the hang of layers.

 - Click New item on the right

-- Choose to add one of 4 different layers
+- Choose to add one of 4 different layer types, Text Area, Shape, Gradient, or Image

-As soon as you create a new layer, it will start out selected.
-You’ll know it’s selected because in the layer stack, it will appear as blue; grey = not selected.
+As soon as you create a new layer, it will start out selected, as shown by the blue tint in the layer stack.
 To select a layer, you can either click on that layer in the stack or click on the layer in the actual postcard.
-You must first select any layer before you can edit it (resize, reposition, etc).
+You must first select a layer to edit it (resize, reposition, etc).
 If you select a text layer in this way, it will make it so you can edit the text.

-You can drag the layers by clicking and holding the up/down arrows icon within the layer stack on the right to control which are on the top and bottom (and everywhere in between) of the stack,.
-If a given layer is underneath another layer, it may not be visible because it’s hiding underneath another layer.
-If you want that layer to show, you’ll need to drag it in the layer stack so it’s above the layers that might otherwise be blocking it.
+You can drag the layers by clicking, holding and dragging the up and down arrows icon within the layer stack on the right.
+If a given layer is underneath another layer (lower in the layer stack) it may not be visible because it’s hiding underneath another layer.
+If you want that layer to show, you’ll need to drag it in the layer stack so it’s above the layers that might be blocking it.

 There are two ways to do this: